TorkamaniLab/Imputation_Autoencoder/README.md

 ## Results
 The autoencoder prints detailed and summarized reports for each epoch and for the complete training process.

-After running the example above, the results will look like this:
+After running the example shown in the "How to run" session, the results will look like this:
 ```
 grep -w "RESULT\|LABELS" output.txt
 LABELS [L1, L2, BETA, RHO, ACT, LR, gamma, optimizer, loss_type, h_size, rsloss, rloss, sloss, acc, ac_r, ac_c, F1_micro, F1_macro, F1_weighted]